Urigo/graphql-modules/docs/introduction/dependency-injection.md

 ### Class

-We have already learned how to provide classes: just specify the class in the list of `providers` on your module declaration.
+We have already learned how to provide classes: just specify the class in the list of `providers` in your module declaration.

 ```typescript
 export const MyModule = new GraphQLModule({